¡Welcome!

 • Washing enclosure floors.

-• Sanctuary maintenance.
+• General sanctuary maintenance.

 • Feeding baby animals.

-• Providing fresh-cut grass to our herbivores.
+• Providing fresh grass to our herbivores.

 Wildlife Volunteer opportunities in Costa Rica